 How to survive ladies’ day

-Ladies' day at the races - it's like going to a posh wedding but with more excitement than a bitch fight between the bridesmaids.
+Ladies' day - it's like going to a posh wedding only with more excitement.
 Here's how to survive Sandown Park's most stylish race day.

 If ever there was the perfect excuse to dress up, wear a swanky hat and drink fizz all day – it was ladies’ day at the races.
 And this year Sandown Park isn’t doing anything by halves on Ladies’ Day – on Fri 5 July.